James M. Wayne

-James Moore Wayne (1790 – July 5, 1867) was an American attorney, judge and politician who served as an Associate Justice of the Supreme Court of the United States from 1835 to 1867.
-He previously served as the 16th Mayor of Savannah, Georgia from 1817 to 1819 and the member of the United States House of Representatives for Georgia's at-large congressional district from 1829 to 1835, when he was appointed to the Supreme Court by President Andrew Jackson.
+James Moore Wayne (1790 – July 5, 1867) was an American attorney, judge and politician who served as an associate justice of the Supreme Court of the United States from 1835 to 1867.
+He previously served as the sixteenth mayor of Savannah, Georgia, from 1817 to 1819 and the member of the United States House of Representatives for Georgia's at-large congressional district from 1829 to 1835, when he was appointed to the Supreme Court by President Andrew Jackson.
 He was a member of the Democratic Party.

 Early life

-Wayne was born in Savannah, Georgia in 1790.
+Wayne was born in Savannah, Georgia, in 1790.
 He was the son of Richard Wayne, who came to America in 1760, and married Elizabeth (née Clifford) Wayne on September 14, 1769.
 James' mother died in 1804 when James was fourteen years old.
 His sister Mary Wayne, wife of Richard Stites, was the great-grandmother of Juliette Gordon Low, the founder of the Girl Scouts of the USA.
+She was also the 2nd great-grandmother of governor Endicott Peabody.

 After completing preparatory studies, Wayne attended The College of New Jersey (today known as Princeton University), where he graduated in 1808.
 After Princeton, he read law to be admitted to the bar in 1810, and began his practice in Savannah.

 Career

-From 1812 to 1815, during the War of 1812, he served in the United States Army as an officer in the Georgia Hussars.
+From 1812 to 1815, during the War of 1812, he served in the United States Army as a captain in the Chatham Light Dragoons, now known as the Georgia Hussars.
 He served in the Georgia House of Representatives from 1815 to 1816.
-He then served as Mayor of Savannah from 1817 to 1819, thereafter returning to private practice in Savannah until 1824.
+He then served as mayor of Savannah from 1817 to 1819, thereafter returning to private practice in Savannah until 1824.

 He then served as a judge, first of the Court of Common Pleas in Savannah, Georgia from 1819 to 1824, and then of the Superior Court of Georgia from 1824 to 1829, until he was elected as a Jacksonian to the United States House of Representatives, serving from March 4, 1829, to January 13, 1835.

 He resigned his seat in the House to accept the appointment as an associate justice to the Supreme Court.
 He was nominated by President Andrew Jackson on January 7, 1835, to a seat vacated by William Johnson, and was confirmed by the United States Senate on January 14, 1835, receiving his commission the same day.
 He served on the court until his death on July 5, 1867.
 He favored free trade, opposed internal improvements by Congress (except of rivers and harbors), and opposed the rechartering of the United States Bank.